Arnab-ace29/AlgoTrading-BoT/stocks_fundamental_scraper/README.md

 1. `--index all` ? scrape every company present in the corporate action dataset.
 2. `--index path/to/list.txt` ? text file with one entry per line (`BSEID,NSEID`, `BSEID`, or `NSEID`).
 3. `--index path/to/index.json` ?
 JSON list or dict containing the same descriptor strings/dicts.
-4. `--index NIFTY50 --index-file stocks_fundamental_scraper/index_constituents.json` ? lookup an index name inside a JSON mapping.
+4. `--index NIFTY50 --index-file index_constituents` ? fetch constituents from the Mongo collection (falls back to JSON when provided).

 Each descriptor may be a dict with `SC_BSEID`, `SC_NSEID`, `SC_ISINID` fields, or a comma-separated pair (`500325,RELIANCE`).